Fremont, Seattle: Events and institutions

-The Burke-Gilman Trail passes through Fremont just north of the Lake Washington Ship Canal.
+The Burke–Gilman Trail passes through Fremont just north of the Lake Washington Ship Canal.
 The large Gas Works Park is just east of Fremont on the north shore of Lake Union.

 Companies and organizations

 Theo Chocolate's factory and store, golf and daywear label Cutter & Buck's corporate headquarters, and Brooks Sports' headquarters are located here.
-Fremont has several breweries including Hale's Ales brewery and the Fremont Brewing.
+Fremont has several breweries including Hale's Ales brewery and Fremont Brewing.
 The original Redhook breweries were located in Fremont until their closures in 1988 and 2002, respectively.
-Google opened offices here in 2006, and the parent company of Geocaching.com is headquartered in Fremont.
+The parent company of Geocaching.com is headquartered in Fremont.

-A growing number of technology companies have offices in Fremont, including Adobe Systems, the Allen Institute for Brain Science, Google, SDL PLC, Groundspeak, Impinj, Sporcle, and Tableau Software.
+A growing number of technology companies have offices in Fremont, including Adobe Systems, the Allen Institute for Brain Science, SDL PLC, Groundspeak, Impinj, Sporcle, and Tableau Software.
 Most of these offices are along the Lake Washington Ship Canal.
+Google opened its Fremont office in 2006, becoming its second Seattle-area location.
+Their campus grew to 300,000 sqft and 1,350 employees by 2023, but the company announced its plan to move all of its Fremont workers to the South Lake Union office beginning in 2025.

 The neighborhood is home to a number of nonprofit organizations, including Literacy Source and Provail, a provider of social services to people with disabilities and an affiliate of the United Cerebral Palsy network.

-A wedge-shaped building on the diagonal street Leary Way that cuts across Fremont from the adjacent Ballard neighborhood was once home to legendary Seattle producer Jack Endino's Reciprocal Recording studio, where he recorded (among many other records) Nirvana's first demos and the band's debut on Sub Pop records, Bleach.
+A wedge-shaped building on Leary Way, a diagonal street cutting across Fremont from the adjacent Ballard neighborhood, once housed the legendary Seattle producer Jack Endino's Reciprocal Recording studio, where he recorded (among many other records) Nirvana's first demos and the band's debut on Sub Pop records, Bleach.